LiterallyBlah/AutoFocus/README.md

 4. **Verification**: The `VerificationAgent` takes the initial results and verifies them, ensuring they adhere to the specified format for each task.
 It can also apply regex validation if defined in the task.

-5. **Deduplication**: The `DeduplicationAgent` checks for duplicate or highly similar results using Levenshtein distance, ensuring that only unique findings are reported.
+5. **Deduplication**: The `DeduplicationAgent` employs advanced techniques to check for duplicate or highly similar results, ensuring that only unique findings are reported.
+This includes text normalisation, domain-specific rules, and fuzzy matching.

 6. **Consolidation**: The `ConsolidationAgent` combines the results for each target and task, updating the JSON output file after processing each file.
+It also generates an HTML report for easy result visualisation.

-7. **Results Output**: The final results are saved in a structured JSON format, organised by target IP and task type.
+7. **Results Output**: The final results are saved in both structured JSON format and an interactive HTML report, organised by target IP and task type.

 ## Getting Started